Prime Numbers

 2 is the smallest and the only even prime number | 4 is the smallest composite number |

-Examples of prime numbers are 2, 3, 5, 7, 11, 13, etc | Examples of composite numbers are 4, 6, 8, 9, 10, etc. |
+Examples of prime numbers are 2, 3, 5, 7, 11, 13, and so on. | Examples of composite numbers are 4, 6, 8, 9, 10, and so on. |

 Prime Numbers and Co-prime Numbers

-Examples of co-prime numbers:
+Examples of Coprime Numbers

-Co-prime numbers need not necessarily be prime numbers.
+It should be noted that Co-prime numbers need not necessarily be prime numbers.

 Easy Way to Find Prime Numbers